MicrosoftDocs/common-data-model-and-service/common-data-model/model-json.md

 Property name: **entities**

 An entity is a collection of attributes and metadata that defines a concept (such as Account or Contact) and can be defined by any data producer.
-An entity may match the schema of a standard entity, defined as part of the CDM and listed in the [GitHub repository](https://aka.ms/cdmrepo).
+An entity may match the schema of a standard entity, defined as part of the Common Data Model and listed in the [GitHub repository](https://aka.ms/cdmrepo).
 Entities that don’t match one of the standard shapes are said to be custom entities.

 In the model.json file, you can specify local or reference entities.
-A local entity has the details about the entity (such as attributes, schemas, and partitions) defined within the model.json file, and the data files are expected to be within the same CDM folder.
+A local entity has the details about the entity (such as attributes, schemas, and partitions) defined within the model.json file, and the data files are expected to be within the same Common Data Model folder.
 A referenced entity is pointer to an entity defined by a referenced model, where all the metadata and data files are defined.

 Depending on the type of entity, you may find different fields defined: